 For a $395,000 home in Austin, Texas, Lemonade home insurance was quoted at $151.92 a month for standard coverage.
 Lemonade is often less expensive than other providers, but you’ll need to get quotes for your situation to find out.

 Lemonade insurance reviews on consumeradvocate.org also rate Lemonade renters insurance at a 4.8 out of 5 and Lemonade homeowners insurance at 4.9 out of 5.
 Lemonade is not yet accredited with the Better Business Bureau but does hold a B+ rating.

-Lemonade is not rated by J.D.
-Power or financial agencies like AM Best, J.D.
-Power, S&P Global or Moody’s.
-However, Demotech gave Lemonade an ‘A’ rating for financial stability.
+Lemonade’s homeowners insurance is not rated by J.D.
+Power or financial agencies like AM Best, S&P Global or Moody’s.
+However, J.D.
+Power ranked Lemonade #1 for renters insurance providers in the 2020 U.S. Home Insurance Study, marking the first time an insurtech brand has ever ranked in such a study.
+Demotech also gave Lemonade an ‘A’ rating for financial stability.